10mm vs 45 ACP Cartridge: Which is the better option?

 10mm History and Purpose

 The 10mm came to be at a perfect time in 1983.
-Any later or any earlier, and we may have never seen it take off at any rate.
+Any later or any earlier, and I may have never seen it take off at any rate.
 The 10mm was developed by Jeff Cooper and cartridge manufacturer Norma based on what Cooper thought would be the perfect fighting cartridge.
 The idea was simple, let’s create a round that has better external ballistics than the 45 ACP, with more power than the 9mm.

 The 10mm was released with the Bren Ten automatic pistol.
 However, the fellas behind the Bren Ten weren’t very good at their job.
 The guns took forever to produce, had issues, and some even shipped without magazines.
 However, ole Sonny Crockett had one on Miami Vice, and that helped the 10mm gain significant popularity.
 Alongside Miami Vice was the famous 1986 Miami Shootout in which FBI agents armed with 38 Specials and 9mms were outgunned by a smaller two-man team.